Dr Ian Walmsley

 About me

-I am a criminologist with an interest in illegal drug use, drugs policy and treatment and recovery.
-My interest in this area comes from previous professional experience of working with people with drug problems in drug treatment and criminal justice settings.
-I completed my first degree and PhD in Sociology at the University of the West of England.
+I am a criminologist with two main areas of research interest.
+My primary focus is on illegal drug use, drug policy, and the processes of treatment and recovery.
+This interest is rooted in my previous professional experience working with people affected by drug-related problems in both treatment and criminal justice settings.
+I hold a PhD in Sociology from the University of the West of England.

-I have also undertaken commissioned evaluation research for the police.
-This work has primarily focused on the use of out of court disposals for low-level offences and assaults on emergency workers.
-I have also evaluated initiatives designed to improve relations between police and young people.
+Alongside this, I have a secondary research interest in policing.
+I have carried out commissioned evaluation studies for the police on the use of out-of-court disposals for low-level offences and assaults on emergency workers, as well as initiatives aimed at improving relationships between the police and young people.

 Area of expertise